ZhengCQ/IsoQMap/README.md

 ## 📁 Example

-A working example is provided in the `Example/` directory:
+A working example command is provided in the `Example/` directory:

 ```bash
 cd /path/to/isoqmap/Example